GrandLyonSmartData/rdata_docs_en/services.rst

 `Métropole Houses <https://data.grandlyon.com/portail/fr/jeux-de-donnees/maisons-metropole-lyon>`_              amenity social_facility `example <https://download.data.grandlyon.com/geocoding/photon-bal/api?q=maison%20de%20la%20m%C3%A9tropole%20-%20givors>`_
 `Swimming Pools <https://data.grandlyon.com/portail/fr/jeux-de-donnees/piscines-metropole-lyon-point-interet>`_ leisure sports_centre   `example <https://download.data.grandlyon.com/geocoding/photon-bal/api?q=centre%20nautique%20tony>`_
 =============================================================================================================== ======= =============== ======================================================================================================================================

+Regarding points of interest, the main name of the point is contained in the 'name' attribute, but it may be useful to display the address and/or the municipality depending on the application.

 To differentiate between addresses and points of interest, the 'extra' tag has been enriched with a tag 'extra' -> 'espace_public'.
 This tag is a boolean, which takes the value 'true' (if the returned object is a point of interest) or is absent (if it's an address or street).